ihmeuw/pseudopeople/docs/source/datasets/index.rst

 pseudopeople can generate a simulated version of the data collected by W-2 and 1099 forms.
 This is a yearly dataset, where the user-specified year is the **tax year** of the data.
 That is, the data for 2022 will be the result of tax forms filed in early 2023.
+Tax data can be generated for tax years 2019 through 2040 (inclusive).

 Generate W-2 and 1099 data with :func:`pseudopeople.generate_taxes_w2_and_1099`.